catgirlclient/nabi/README.md

 A bot that specializes in ease of use, and versatility.

 ## Features
+* Automoderation via events
+* Useful Slash Commands and Chat Commands
+* An actually good permissions system
+* Completely free (Looking at you Mee6)

 ## Hosting
 Before running Nabi, please note that you will not be given support if something breaks/goes wrong.
 The source code is available purely for educational purposes.
-Nabi was originally created to be a closed-sourced, private bot.
-Nabi was specifically made for larger operations/guilds, so please take this into mind when looking at the source code.
+Nabi was originally created to be a closed-sourced, private bot, and was specifically made for large servers in mind, so please take this into mind when looking at the source code.

 With the notice out of the way, you will need the following:
-* Java 17 (This is the minimum version, since we are using Java 15 API for webservers.)
+* Java 17 (This is the minimum version, since we are using Java 15's API for webservers)
-* PostgreSQL (The database we use.)
+* PostgreSQL (The database we use)
-* ~~An Interactions Endpoint~~ (We have removed webserver capability this for the time being.
+* ~~An Interactions Endpoint~~ (We have removed webserver this for the time being.
 However, this will come back at a later date.)

-Nabi should automatically create a config file for you (titled ``nabi.conf``), and exit the process.
+Nabi should automatically create a config file for you (titled ``nabi.conf``), and exit the process upon running.
 You will need to fill out **ALL** the information.
-Otherwise, Hocon will not be able to parse the file correctly.
+Otherwise, Hocon will not be able to parse the file correctly and/or some modules may not work correctly.

 Your file should look something like this: